MarcosHolloways/MarcosHolloways/README.md

 Here are some of my favorite projects:

-- [Alien Game](https://github.com/MarcosHolloways/Alien-Game) - A brief description of what this project is about.
+- [Alien Game](https://github.com/MarcosHolloways/Alien-Game) - A alien game like space invaders made with pygame
-- [Basketball Game](https://github.com/MarcosHolloways/Basketball) - A brief description of what this project is about.
+- [Basketball Game](https://github.com/MarcosHolloways/Basketball) - A basketball game made with pygame

 ### YouTube Channel